gtk-rs/gtk4-rs/book/src/css.md

 Do we really want to settle with an arrow?
 Maybe there are much nicer icons out there you do not even know about yet.
 Fear not, the [Icon Library](https://apps.gnome.org/app/org.gnome.design.IconLibrary/) has you covered there.
-Scroll through the provided icons and choose one from the pre-installed system icons for now.
+Scroll through the provided icons and choose one from the pre-installed system icons section.
-In a follow-up chapter, you will learn how GResource can be used to embed the other icons as well.
+It's possible to embed icons from other sections too, we'll learn about that in a follow-up chapter.

 For now, we take the icon with the semantic name "format-justify-fill-symbolic".
 In the screenshot below you see that this corresponds to three parallel lines.